Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: State of the Art

-In~\cite{Leinmueller2008-decentralized}, the authors do not only discuss data-centric consistency mechanisms, but also discuss some plausibility checks, referred to by the authors as autonomous verification, although this does not preclude information from multiple sources.
-These checks were previously studied in~\cite{Leinmueller2006-improved} and are combined by the authors with their consistency approach.
-Here we discuss the plausibility mechanisms in detail.
-The introduced checks are called acceptance range threshold (ART), mobility grade threshold (MGT) and maximum density threshold (MDT).
+In~\cite{Leinmueller2008-decentralized}, the authors discuss a variety of data-centric mechanisms, including what they refer to as autonomous verification, which is similar to the PVN from Lo~\&~Tsai.
+These checks were previously studied in~\cite{Leinmueller2006-improved}; we discuss the consistency mechanisms in the next section.
+The checks introduced here are called acceptance range threshold (ART), mobility grade threshold (MGT) and maximum density threshold (MDT).
 ART provides a very simple check that discards messages with position claims that are far outside the communication range of the receiver, and thus likely contain a falsified position.
-MGT checks the distance moved between two beacons for suspiciously high speeds and is more generally applicable to \acp{MANET}.
-MDT examines the maximum amount of vehicles in a particular area; when too many beacons are sent from one location, the vehicle ignores further beacons from the same area, in order to limit the impact of Sybil attacks.
+MGT checks the distance moved between two beacons for suspiciously high speeds.
+MDT examines the maximum amount of vehicles in a particular area; when too many beacons are sent from one area, the vehicle ignores further beacons from the same area, in order to limit the impact of Sybil attacks.
 In addition to these checks, the authors mention the possibility of map-based verification and position claim overhearing.
 Map-based verification assigns a plausibility value to the received beacons by comparing the location to a road map.
 Position claim overhearing can be applied in (geo)routing scenarios: by comparing different overheard packets and their destinations, overheard packets can provide indications of a false position in the past.
-As the authors note, this check is not very strong, and may generate false positives.
+All of these checks do not perform particularly well individually, as also discussed in~\cite{vanderHeijden2016}, but the potential for these checks lies in their efficiency, similar to the PVN.